GitHub issues integration

 The imported cards will be placed under “Cards imported from GitHub at …” blue card on the left side of the board:

-You can move them afterwards to their appropriate places on the map.
+You can move them afterward to their appropriate places on the map.

 Waffle.io, HuBoard, ZenHub, Overv.io integration